-- droplets cooled at 1 K/min following the experimental data of Atkinson et al. (2016) and Riechers et al. (2013).
-We approximate the temperature dependence of the ice-liquid surface tension $\gamma{ice-liq}(T)$ by Turnbull's relation, Turnbull (2004) where $\gamma{ice-liq}(T)/\gamma{ice-liq}(T_m) = \Delta H_m(T)/\Delta H_m(T_m)$ .
-This parametrization was previously used in Qiu et al. (2019) to study heterogeneous ice nucleation. - 290 Utilizing the CNT parametrization from Qiu et al. (2019) as an input, we integrate it with diverse droplet size distributions and cooling rates.
-This integration allows us to explore into the distribution of droplet sizes, varying shape parameters, and their subsequent freezing behavior.
-The distribution of water droplets in clouds has been examined through the gamma distribution function Liu et al. (1995); Painemal and Zuidema (2011); Igel and van den Heever (2017).
-In Fig. 10a, we showcase how different gamma size distributions, manipulated by altering the shape parameter as suggested in Igel and van den Heever (2017), impact droplet sizes.
-Additionally, Fig. 10b illustrates the survival probability computed via the IPA code under a fixed cooling rate ( $q_c$ =1 K/min), demonstrating the influence of varying shape parameters on freezing behavior.
+Utilizing the CNT parametrization from Qiu et al. (2019) as an input, we integrate it with diverse droplet diameter distributions and cooling rates.
+The distribution of water droplets in clouds has been examined through the gamma distribution function (Liu et al. (1995); Painemal and Zuidema (2011); Igel and van den Heever (2017)).
+In Fig. 10a, we showcase how different gamma diameter distributions, manipulated by altering the shape parameter as suggested in Igel and van den Heever (2017), impact droplet diameters.
+Note that we did not fit a distribution to the data but assume a distribution based on known properties of droplet sizes in clouds.
+Additionally, Fig. 10b illustrates the survival probability computed via the IPA code using a fixed cooling rate, $q_c$ =1 K/min that is typical in clouds Shardt et al. (2022).
 Notably, the inset reveals a correlation between the shape parameter and freezing temperature.
-Furthermore, Fig. 10c examines the effect of cooling rate variation on freezing temperatures.
-Accurate determination of cloud microphysical properties, as explored through these analyses, is crucial for improving climate modeling accuracy.
+We also include the survival probability for monodisperse droplets, using the most likely diameter from the distributions.
+Importantly, when the diameter distribution is broader, it has a significant impact on the freezing temperatures.